leyton-group/laravel-circuit-breaker/README.md

 ````
 ## Usage

-The package provides you a straight forward api to use.
+The package provides you with a straightforward API to use.

 ````php
 <?php